yezune/FEP/README-EN.md

 #### The Markov blanket

-Because the structural and functional dependencies share the same adjacency matrix – which depends upon position – one can use the adjacency matrix to identify the principal Markov blanket using spectral graph theory: the Markov blanket of any subset of states encoded by a binary vector with elements $\mathcal{X}_i \in \{0,1\}$ is given by $[B\cdot\mathcal{X}]\in\{0,1\}$, where the Markov blanket matrix $B=A+A^T+A^TA$ encodes the children, parents and parents of children.
+Because the structural and functional dependencies share the same adjacency matrix – which depends upon position – one can use the adjacency matrix to identify the principal Markov blanket using spectral graph theory: the Markov blanket of any subset of states encoded by a binary vector with elements $\cal{X}_i \in \{0,1\}$ is given by $[B\cdot\cal{X}]\in\{0,1\}$, where the Markov blanket matrix $B=A+A^T+A^TA$ encodes the children, parents and parents of children.
 The principal eigenvector of the (symmetric) Markov blanket matrix will – by the Perron–Frobenius theorem – contain positive values.
 These values reflect the degree to which each state belongs to the cluster that is most densely coupled.
 In what follows, the internal particles (i.e., macromolecules) were the particles with the k = 8 largest values.
-Having identified internal particles, the Markov blanket can be recovered from the Markov blanket matrix using $[B\cdot\mathcal{X}]$ and divided into sensory and active particles – depending upon whether they are influenced by the external particles or not.
+Having identified internal particles, the Markov blanket can be recovered from the Markov blanket matrix using $[B\cdot\cal{X}]$ and divided into sensory and active particles – depending upon whether they are influenced by the external particles or not.

 [FIGURE 6](./img/06.png)
 <p style="text-align: center;">FIGURE 6</p>